Mountain Lake Lodge: 3 Scenic Hikes for Dirty Dancing Fans in Pembroke, Virginia

 Directly across the gravel road from this sign is the continuation of the Bald Knob Loop.
 There is no sign, however.

 If AllTrails had not directed me this way, I would have just kept on walking down the gravel road.
-Yikes.
-As a side note, I use AllTrails Pro so I can download maps ahead of time.
+I use AllTrails Pro so I can download maps ahead of time.

 Since there is no cell service here (at least not for AT&T subscribers), this was a total lifesaver.